Alfred Kinsey: Controversies

-These allegations have been revived by a political fight inside the Indiana State Senate, but the opposition complained that "These are warmed over Internet memes that keep coming back."
-IndyStar remarked "They cited long-held but largely debunked allegations about the work of Alfred Kinsey...".
+These allegations were revived by a dispute inside the Indiana State Senate.
+The opposition protested that these were "warmed over Internet memes that keep coming back."
+IndyStar asserted that opponents of Kinsey "cited long-held but largely debunked allegations".

 Jones wrote that Kinsey's sexual activity influenced his work, that he over-represented prisoners and prostitutes, classified some single people as "married", and that he included a disproportionate number of homosexual men, which may have distorted his studies.
-While he has been criticized for omitting African-Americans from his research, his report on the human male includes numerous references to African-American participants.
+While he has been criticized for omitting African Americans from his research, his report on the human male includes numerous references to African-American participants.
 Historian Vern Bullough writes that the data was later reinterpreted, excluding prisoners and data derived from an exclusively gay sample, and the results indicate that it does not appear to have skewed the data.
 Kinsey may have over-represented homosexuals, but Bullough considers that this may have been because homosexual behavior was stigmatized and needed to be better understood.
 Paul Gebhard, who was Kinsey's colleague from 1946 to 1956 and who also succeeded Kinsey as Director of the Kinsey Institute following his death, attempted to justify Kinsey's work in the 1970s by removing some of the suspect data where Kinsey allegedly showed a bias towards homosexuality.
 After Gebhard recalculated the findings in Kinsey's work, he found only slight differences between the original and updated figures.

 Bailey et al., in their 2016 review of the sexual orientation literature, stated that Kinsey's survey likely overestimated the frequencies of nonheterosexual attractions and expressions, because his statistics show a higher percentage of the American population as homosexual or bisexual than more modern studies do.
 However Kinsey biographer Jonathan Gathorne-Hardy states that Kinsey's interview style was quite different from the methodologies of modern studies, something he attributes as a reason for difference of answers.
 Kinsey focused on in-depth interviews with subjects carried out by himself or highly trained members of his team, and emphasized creating rapport with the interviewee and making them feel comfortable and secure.
 Modern interviewers tend to be less thoroughly trained and emphasize scientific detachment, which may make respondents less likely to share sensitive personal details.

-The postmodern take on Kinsey is that sexuality should not be made an object of science.
-I.e. postmodernism heavily rejects a study of sexuality based upon naturalistic assumptions.
+A postmodern take on Kinsey is that sexuality should not be made an object of science, i.e., postmodernism heavily rejects a study of sexuality based upon naturalistic assumptions.